ariel055132/Notes/AWS/DnsCachingPerformanceOptimization.md

 8. IP-based
    * uses the IP addresses of clients to make routing decisions
 * *Failover routing* provides *active-passive configuration* for disaster recovery, while the others are *active-active configuration*

-### Features / Function
-1. Domain Name Registration
-   * You can register your own public domain name using Amazon route 53
-2. Health Checks of resources
-   * Route 53 can check instances health by connecting to it
-3. DNS resolution
-   * A bit more logic in terms of how you direct traffic to different services

 ### Amazon Route 53 - Hosted Zone
 * Container for records, which include information about how to route traffic for a domain (such as example.com) and all of its subdomains (such as www.example.com, retail.example.com)